Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Hamiltonian formulation and phase space reduction

-Importantly, we land on an even-dimensional sub-manifold, (a prerequisite for symplectic-ness) and we end up with as many dimensions as fundamental degrees of freedom in the spinning MPTD + TD SSC framework, with $4+4+4-1-1=10$ encoded in $(p_a,S^a,u^a)$ and taking into account $p_a S^a=0$ and $u^au_a=-1$.
+Importantly, we land on an even-dimensional submanifold (a prerequisite for symplectic-ness) and we end up with as many dimensions as fundamental degrees of freedom in the spinning MPTD + TD SSC framework, with $4+4+4-1-1=10$ encoded in $(p_a,S^a,u^a)$ and taking into account $p_a S^a=0$ and $u^au_a=-1$.

-The above analysis is rather formal, and summarized geometrically in figure \ref{fig:PS}, but elementary when it comes to notions of Poisson geometry (the extension of Hamiltonian mechanics to phase space structures with Casimir-like degeneracies).
-The account presented here is developed in greater details in Paper 1 \cite{Ra.Iso.IntegO1.26}, as well as in \cite{Ra.Iso.PapII.24} which is a direct application of the $\mcM\rightarrow\mcP$ reduction, to linear-in-spin dynamics in the Schwarzschild spacetime.
+The above analysis is rather formal, and summarized geometrically in figure \ref{fig:PS}, but elementary when it comes to notions of Poisson geometry (the extension of Hamiltonian mechanics to phase space structures with degeneracies).